IanCannonGA/GA-Project-1/readme.md

 \
     2.5 The three randomized values are then compared using a set of payout constants, and a reward is offered (as displayed below the controls).\
 \
-    2.6 To restart the game from initiation, the page can be refreshed, OR the RESET button can be clicked; doing so will reset the credits to 10, void any wagers, and reset the reel displays back to their starting "7-7-7" value.\
+    2.6 To restart the game from initiation, the page can be refreshed, or the RESET button can be clicked; doing so will reset the credits to 10, void any wagers, and reset the reel displays back to their starting "7-7-7" value.\
 \
 *3. Next Steps*\
 \
     3.1.
-More realistically "animated" reel gif (vertical slide?)\
+More realistically "animated" reel gif (vertical slide?); animated wager payout?\
 \
     3.2.
 Flashing lights or other simple visuals to decorate the page (similar to realspace or online slot machines of various types).\
 \